dtoczala/watson-landing-page/README.md

 - [Common Cognitive Architectures](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture) - taken from the IBM Cloud Garage Method, this set of architectures makes a good starting point for architects new to the building of cognitive solutions.

 ## The Importance of Data
 Data is the lifeblood of any cognitive solution.
-You need to be aware of the
+You need to be aware of [the common challenges that you will face](http://freedville.com/blog/2017/03/05/machine-learning-is-just-the-tip-of-the-iceberg-5-dangers-lurking-below-the-surface/) when working with the data that powers your cognitive solution.
+The training processes used with cognitive systems is iterative, and the management of the data to do this training is an ongoing concern.
+It's part of the common maintenance that is needed for a truly cognitive system.

 ### References for Further Reading
 - [Why Does Machine Learning Require So Much Data](http://freedville.com/blog/2016/12/15/why-does-machine-learning-require-so-much-training-data/) - Great look at why you need so much data, and a veiled reference to [Malcoim Gladwell's 10000 hour rule](http://gladwell.com/outliers/the-10000-hour-rule/).